den1130/mvc_php/README.md

 # mvc_php
-Share your thoughts here!
+Share your thoughts here! \n
-This is a website where registered users can post their thoughts.
-Users can also edit or delete their posts published already.
+This is a website where registered users can post their thoughts. \n Users can also edit or delete their posts published already.

 Here is how it looks like: